Comparing sciatic back pain and disc degeneration

 A variety of spinal abnormalities, such as bone spurs and spondylolisthesis, can cause sciatic neuropathy.
 The most common causes of sciatic pain, however, are disc abnormalities, including:

-- Herniated discs – The outer wall of a weakened intervertebral disc tears and leaks its inner disc fluid into the spinal canal, where it infringes on nearby nerves.
+- Herniated discs.
+The outer wall of a weakened spinal disc tears and leaks its inner disc fluid into the spinal canal, where it impacts nearby nerves.

-Treating sciatic symptoms by healing a damaged disc
+Treating sciatica symptoms by healing a damaged disc

 The good news is that most cases of sciatic nerve pain caused by a herniated or bulging disc will heal over a period of time with conservative treatment.
-Talk to your physician about designing a non-surgical pain relief plan that works for you.
-This may include sciatica stretches, behavior modification, hot and cold compresses, prescription analgesics or sciatic nerve block injections.
+Talk to your physician about designing a nonsurgical pain relief plan that works for you.
+This may include sciatica stretches, behavior modification, hot and cold compresses, prescription pain medications or sciatic nerve block injections.

-If weeks or months of sciatic treatment do not help you achieve lasting relief, your physician may suggest that you consider surgery.
-Before assuming that a highly invasive traditional open spine fusion or disc replacement surgery is your only option, contact the orthopedic team at Laser Spine Institute.
-Our minimally invasive procedures have helped tens of thousands of people find relief from back pain through the use of state-of-the-art techniques.
+If several weeks or months of sciatic treatment do not help you achieve lasting relief, your doctor may suggest that you consider surgery.
+Before assuming that a highly invasive traditional open spine fusion or disc replacement surgery is your only option, contact the dedicated team at Laser Spine Institute.
+Our minimally invasive procedures have helped more than 75,000 patients find relief from back pain through the muscle-sparing techniques.